SweaterPlanet/nucleus-style/README.md

 ### Setup

 Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and add the token to the `.npmrc` file in the root directory.
-Please don't commit your changes.
+Please don't commit this file.

 If you're running into issues, check the [Github docs](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages).